VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

 *Main Camera Button* - for both platforms, the main camera button supports both tap and long-press gestures when in video recording mode.
 Tap to start/stop recording, or long-press the button to record until you stop pressing the button.
 In photo mode, long-presses are ignored.

 *Camera preview mode* - If enableVideo is false and disablePhoto is true, the camera plugin will only operate in camera preview mode.
-In this mode, neither the main camera button or the flash buttons will be rendered if those options are enabled.
+In this mode, neither the main camera button or the flash buttons will be rendered even if those options are enabled.

 *Device Sleep* - Developers should handle disabling device sleep during video recording to avoid having the device/app suspend while using the camera plugin.

 *Device Orientation Lock* - If your app has it's own orientation management system, use that instead of the plugin flag to ensure consistent behavior, particularly for iOS.

+*High Resolution and Camera Switching during Recording* - Not all cameras support the same range of resolutions on the same device, so you will experience distortion in recordings made when starting with a high-res camera, and switching to a camera that only supports a lower resolution.

 ------------------------------